Skip to primary navigation Skip to content Skip to footer

 (No, we’re not talking about Seattle’s legal cannabis stores – we’re comparing observation decks)

 When planning a Seattle itinerary, the Space Needle is usually at the top of the list, which makes sense – Seattle is a city with stunning views of mountains, water, and skyscrapers, and if you want to enjoy the best panoramas of the Emerald City, you might want to see it from a tall viewpoint.
-However, the Space Needle is not your only option, so you may want to consider each of the city’s three observation decks: Space Needle, Skyview Observatory, and Smith Tower.
+However, the Space Needle is not your only option for city views, so you may want to consider each of the city’s three observation decks: Space Needle, Skyview Observatory, and Smith Tower.
 Each of them offers a different perspective and experience of Seattle’s beauty.
 Here are some pros and cons of each observation deck to help you decide which one to visit.

-Space Needle Pros:
+Space Needle Observatory Pros:

 • The most iconic landmark in Seattle, built for the 1962 World’s Fair